Ask your questions in private on our private Facebook Group:

 It’s really cool because that just weeds them out.
 I weed them out just based on that.
 My appearance will do the job for me.
 I don’t want to waste time with people like that.
 I don’t want to talk to people like that.
 It’s great because then it saves me time.

-I mean, that’s just an analogy but it’s the same for everything in life.
-When you’re succeeding, there are going to be people who hates you and that’s a good thing.
+I mean, that’s just like an analogy but it’s the same for everything in life.
+When you’re succeeding, there are going to be people who hate you and that’s a good thing.
 In fact, if there aren’t people who dislike you strongly, you’re not going strong enough.
 You’re not making a statement, strong enough.

 And this is true as much in attraction, in presenting yourself, in presence, in identity, in image, in your career, in business – in every area of life I can think of.
 If you’re just middle of the road, trying to appeal to everybody, you’ll appeal to no one strongly.
 You’ll just be blah, meh – they don’t even notice you.
 You’ll fit in but no one’s going to care.
 No one’s going to be attracted to you.